-The purpose of the student grade appeal procedure is to provide equitable and orderly processes to resolve any contested grade assigned to a student at Paul D. Camp Community College.
+The purpose of the student grade appeal policy and procedure is to provide equitable and orderly processes to resolve any contested final grade assigned to a student at Paul D. Camp Community College.

 Paul D. Camp Community College is committed to the principle that the evaluation of a student and the assignment of grades are the responsibility and prerogative to be exercised solely by the individual instructor.
 However, if a student feels that the final course grade received was unfair and/or inaccurately awarded, the student may appeal his or her final grade.

 Students are encouraged to resolve the grade discrepancies with their instructor and/or the appropriate Academic Dean on an informal basis.
 If the instructor agrees that an error was made, the instructor will submit the grade change form, in accordance with Policy 631 Grade Processing Plan, to the appropriate Academic Dean who will route the form for signature and forward it to the Admissions and Records Office for action.

 If grade conflict(s) cannot be resolved informally, the student may appeal his or her final grade.
 Grounds for a grade appeal include, but are not limited to, grade assignment in a manner other than that listed in the course syllabus or as amended by the faculty member with appropriate written notice, or grade assignment in a manner other than that used for the other students in the class.